 INSTALL GRP TELEMETRY KIOSK

 The Client will free issue to the contractor a GRP telemetry kiosk, the contractor will identify the date for delivery of the kiosk to site on the works programme.

-Allow for all costs associated with installation of the GRP enclosure on the newly formed concrete base.
+Install a GRP enclosure on the newly formed concrete base.